TheCalculatorsHub

 Disclaimer: Results are estimates only.
 Always verify important calculations with a qualified professional before making decisions.
 Learn about our methodology.

-The Hat Size Calculator converts your head circumference measurement into hat sizes across the US, UK, and European sizing systems.
-Shoppers, milliners, and costume designers use it to work out the correct size before purchasing hats online or from international retailers where sizing conventions differ.
-Hat sizing is one of the few clothing measurements where a standardised numerical system is widely used alongside S/M/L banding, but the numerical scales differ between the US and UK (which use head diameter in inches) and Europe (which uses head circumference in centimetres directly).
-According to sizing guidance published by the ASTM D6828 headwear sizing standard, accurate head circumference measurement is the foundation for all hat size determination, and even a 1-centimetre measurement error can place a buyer in the wrong size band.
+This tool converts head circumference into hat sizes across the US, UK, and European systems.
+Shoppers, milliners, and costume designers use it to work out the correct size before buying from retailers where sizing conventions differ.
+Hat sizing is one of the few clothing measurements with a widely used numerical system alongside S/M/L banding, but the scales differ: US and UK use head diameter in inches, Europe uses head circumference in centimetres directly.
+According to the ASTM D6828 headwear sizing standard, accurate circumference measurement is the foundation for all hat sizing, and even a 1-centimetre error can place a buyer in the wrong size band.
+The relationship follows from circle geometry: if circumference equals pi times diameter, then hat size (diameter in inches) equals circumference in inches divided by pi, so a 22 inch circumference gives a hat size of 22 / 3.14159 = 7.00.

 How to Measure Head Circumference Correctly

-A soft cloth or plastic tape measure is the correct tool for head measurement.
-Position the tape one centimetre above the eyebrows at the front, passing over the ears and around the widest point of the skull at the back.
-Keep the tape level and parallel to the floor throughout.
-The tape should be snug enough to lie flat against the scalp without compressing the skin.
-Take the measurement three times and use the average.
-If measuring with a string and ruler, mark the string where it meets itself and measure the length in centimetres.
+A soft cloth or plastic tape measure is the correct tool.
+Position it one centimetre above the eyebrows at the front, passing over the ears and around the widest point of the skull at the back, keeping it level and parallel to the floor.
+The tape should sit snug enough to lie flat against the scalp without compressing the skin.
+Take the measurement three times and use the average; with string and a ruler, mark where the string meets itself and measure that length in centimetres.
+Adult head circumference is stable and does not need re-measuring absent significant weight change, but in children it grows rapidly through age two and continues more slowly into adolescence, so update measurements annually for children's hats, the CDC clinical growth charts provide useful circumference percentiles for ages birth to 36 months.

 Hat Size Conversion Chart

-The table below shows head circumference values and the corresponding hat sizes in US, UK, and European formats.
-US and UK numerical sizes are equivalent; the difference lies in the labelling convention, not the measurement.
+US and UK numerical sizes are equivalent; the difference is labelling convention, not measurement.

 Circumference (cm)US / UK SizeEU SizeGeneral Band